tarjeir/rudeadvisor/README.md

 Once the server is running, you can access the API documentation at `http://127.0.0.1:8000/docs`.

-### Disclaimer

-**This project is for educational and experimental purposes only.
-Do not use this project for any serious or critical applications.
-The authors are not responsible for any misuse or damage caused by using this software.**

 ### License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.